bpucker/MybMonday/README.md

 <a href="https://twitter.com/boas_pucker/status/1381479694483156992">
 <img alt="Betalain biosynthesis in sugar beet is controlled by BvMYB1 (Tweet #9)" src="https://pbs.twimg.com/media/EvNeVhRXAAUsYb0?format=png&name=900x900" width="30%" height="30%">
 </a>

+Anthocyanin and betalains are (to some extent) functionally redundant.
+Not a single plant species was detected to show pigmentation by anthocyanins and betalains which lead to the mutual exclusion theory ([Timoneda et al., 2019](https://doi.org/10.1111/nph.15980)).
+BvMYB1 is an ortholog of the anthocyanin regulator PAP1.
+The co-option of this anthocyanin regulator by the betalain biosynthesis makes the complex pigment evolution in the Caryophyllales even more exciting.
+In contrast to PAP1, BvMYB1 does not require a bHLH and TTG1 cofactor to activate the betalain biosynthesis.
+The loss of an anthocyanin regulator to the betalain biosynthesis could be one explanation why anthocyanins have been replaced by betalains in sugar beet.

 ### (10) Flavonol regulator BvMYB12 ###